Cash For Clunkers

 The Vehicle Exchange Colorado

-A program called the Vehicle Exchange Colorado (VXC) assists eligible Colorado residents in trading in and upgrading their older or heavily polluting vehicles to electric vehicles (EVs).
+A program called Vehicle Exchange Colorado (VXC) assists eligible Colorado residents in trading in and upgrading their older or heavily polluting vehicles to electric vehicles (EVs).
+This initiative is designed to help reduce emissions and promote cleaner transportation options in the state.

-This program provides a rebate to help offset part of the initial cost of an EV when purchased or leased from a certified car dealership.
+This program provides a statewide point-of-sale rebate to help offset part of the initial cost of an EV when purchased or leased from a certified car dealership.

-Eligible Coloradans can access rebates of $6,000 for a new electric vehicle (BEV or PHEV) or $4,000 for a used one via the VXC program.
+Eligible Coloradans can access rebates of up to $6,000 for a new electric vehicle (BEV or PHEV) or $4,000 for a used one via the VXC program.

 VXC Key Points

-• The VXC rebate must not surpass the remaining vehicle cost after applying other rebates and discounts and cannot cover sales tax or shipping fees.
+• Rebate Limitations: The VXC rebate must not surpass the remaining vehicle cost after applying other rebates and discounts and cannot cover sales tax, destination charges, or shipping fees.

-• No additional trade-in value for the old vehicle is provided beyond the VXC rebate.
+• Trade-In Value: No additional trade-in value for the old vehicle is provided beyond the VXC rebate.

-• These rebates can be paired with state and federal tax credits and other EV incentives, although not all other programs permit combinations.
+• Stackable Rebates: These rebates can be paired with state and federal tax credits and other EV incentives, though not all other programs allow combinations.

-• To qualify for the VXC rebate based on income, your household income must be less than 80% of the area median income (AMI).
+• Income Requirements: To qualify for the VXC rebate, your household income must be less than 80% of the area median income (AMI) or you must be enrolled in an approved financial assistance program.

 Cash For Clunkers: Are We Really Targeting The Vehicles That Pollute The Most?